Divyesh1692/Personal-Blog-App/readme.md

-Here's a sample `README.md` file for your Personal Blog App Backend project:

 # Personal Blog App Backend

 This is the backend for a Personal Blog App where users can create accounts, log in, and manage their blogs.
 The app allows users to create, update, and delete their own blogs.
 Users cannot update or delete other users' blogs.
 It uses JWT for authentication.